rossph3lan/JustCater/README.md

 **Fonts**

-* The font i used for the headings is the "Merriweather" font which i found appealing on the eye and which had a professional appeal about it.
+* The font I used for the headings is the "Merriweather" font which I found appealing on the eye and which had a professional appeal about it.

-* The font i used for my paragraphs is the "Oswald" font which i have used before and have seen many times and is a font in which people are accustomed to seeing.
+* The font I used for my paragraphs is the "Oswald" font which I have used before and have seen many times and is a font in which people are accustomed to seeing.

 **Icons**